-The JPA 2.1 specification adds support for calling stored procedures through its API.
+The JPA specification supports calling stored procedures through its API.
 It allows some flexibility in the type of stored procedure being used, supporting IN/OUT/INOUT parameters as well as result sets being returned.
-Obviously if a datastore does not support stored procedures then this functionality will not apply.
+Obviously if a particular RDBMS does not support stored procedures then this functionality will not apply.